papajessie/swcdocs/translate.md

     bld_desc_rebelTrapMiniTurret 'When this proximity trap is triggered by enemy troops, a stationary attack droid is spawned in its place.' bld_desc_rebelTrapStrikeAOE 'This trap triggers when enemy troops get too close.
 A Y-wing Bomber is called to strike at the trap location, destroying most vehicles of equal level.' bld_desc_rebelTrapStrikeGeneric 'This trap triggers when enemy troops get too close.
-An X-wing fighter is called to strike at the trap location, devastating infantry of equal level.' bld_desc_rebelWall 'Walls are a basic and effective form of defense, best suited to protecting valuable targets such as resource storage, HQ, and turrets.
+An X-wing fighter is called to strike at the trap location, devastating infantry of equal level.' bld_desc_rebelTrapStrikeHeavy 'This trap triggers when enemy troops get too close.
+A Fang Fighter is called to bombard the trap location, dealing heavy damage to infantry in a large radius.' bld_desc_rebelWall 'Walls are a basic and effective form of defense, best suited to protecting valuable targets such as resource storage, HQ, and turrets.
 Upgrading walls increases their health.' bld_desc_rebel_ab_BurstTurret 'Burst Turrets are manned by groups of infantry using mounted guns.
 Their armor-piercing capabilities are effective against bruisers (heavily armored units).' bld_desc_rebel_ab_Mortar 'Mortars lob explosive bundles in an arc at incoming enemies, dealing moderate damage to a medium area.
 They are most effective against clustered ground troops.'